 - DPG/MIG Spotlight sessions must be submitted via the same submission portal as general education sessions.

 - The proposal should “spotlight” the expertise of the group at a level 2 or level 3.

-- Academy FNCE® budget covers speaker benefits at no additional cost to the DPG/MIG.
+- Academy FNCE® budget covers up to two standard speaker benefit packages at no additional cost to the DPG/MIG.

 - DPG/MIGs do not negotiate, nor confirm directly with the speakers regarding FNCE® compensation and benefits.

 - External funding and/or sponsorship is not allowed for educational sessions.

 - The Academy Committee for Lifelong Learning will review all proposals received on or before November 15, 2018.

 - The CLL will consider the educational value of each proposal and the extent to which it presents new and/or significant information to the dietetics profession.
 All proposals will be judged on their quality and individual merit.